PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Method

 For our current method, we employ tri-linear interpolation.
 We locate the grid corner closest to the interpolation point and define the stencil in 3D to be the centers of all eight cells touching that corner.
 This method works quite well when the dimensions of the cells in patch~A and patch~B are comparable (see Sec.~\ref{subsec:conservation}), but can lead to errors when they are not.
 In some sense, this is unsurprising: if there is structure on the finest scale supported by one of the patches, it cannot be well-represented by a much coarser grid in the other.
 However, the trouble can also move in the opposite direction because the eight cells in the finer grid nearest the interpolation point may together cover only a small part of the volume of the ghost-zone in question if its grid is much coarser.
 Sometimes errors of this latter variety can be substantially reduced by replacing the values in the inner layer of ghost-cells with a wider average over nearby cells.
 Such an operation effectively magnifies the volume of the finer-scale grid contributing to the coarser-grid ghost-cells.

 Without special methods, interpolation does not necessarily conserve quantities.
-To achieve strict mass (or momentum or energy) conservation in our data interpolation would require identifying all cells that fall within the ghost-cell and summing their contributions.
+To achieve strict mass (or momentum or energy) conservation in our data interpolation could require identifying all cells that fall within the ghost-cell and summing their contributions.
 If the ghost-cell boundaries cut obliquely (or even worse, in a curve) across some of the interpolation cells, one would need to adjust their volumes accordingly.
 Although this is possible if both global and local patches are in Cartesian coordinates, it becomes a non-trivial mathematical problem once any of the patches are in curvilinear coordinates.

-When interpolation that is more nearly conservative is desirable, yet the cell geometry makes rigorous conservation arduous, another avenue may be taken.
-In this method, one constructs the conserved quantity density for a coarse ghost-cell by averaging the conserved quantity densities for all those cells in the finer-scale patch whose centers are located inside that ghost-cell.
-This method is not perfect because not all the averaged cells contribute the same volume to the ghost-cell, but when the cell-size contrast is large, there are many small cells entirely contained with the large ghost-cell and only a few at its edges, so the error should be small.
+In Sec.~3.3 we test quantitatively how closely our interpolation method comes to conserving mass and momentum.